History of Campus Compact and California Campus Compact

-Membership in California Campus Compact grew from 17 institutions in 1988 to about 40 institutions today.
+Membership in California Campus Compact grew from 17 institutions in 1988 to about 47 institutions today.
 Membership dues are based on the full-time equivalent (FTE) undergraduate enrollment of the member institution.
-When campuses join California Campus Compact, they also become members of the national Campus Compact organization.

-Since its inception, California Campus Compact has developed many programs and initiatives, research studies and publications, and has provided grant funding, training and technical assistance, and professional development to individuals on its member campuses.
-Recent programs include our CACC-Community Engagement Student Fellows program where students receive $500 scholarships for 50 hours of direct service or infrastructure support; The Engaged Scholars Initiative where early-career faculty and staff in the Western Region come together for a 12 month cohort/mentoring program; monthly national webinar series educating community engagement staff and faculty on various community engagement issues and strategies; and the Campus Compact Communities of Practice (CoP) professional development cohort experience for those interested in the Community Engagement Credentialing Program.
+Since the beginning, California Campus Compact has developed hundreds of programs and initiatives, research studies and publications, and has provided grant funding, training and technical assistance, and professional development to thousands of individuals on its member campuses.
+Recent programs include our CACC-Community Engagement Student Fellows program in which students receive $500 scholarships for 50 hours of direct service or infrastructure support; The Engaged Scholars Initiative in which early-career faculty and staff in the Western Region come together for a 12 month cohort/mentoring program; monthly national webinar series educating community engagement staff and faculty on various community engagement issues and strategies.

-In addition, California Campus Compact has published several research studies and resource publications, including The Engaged Faculty Institute Curriculum (a resource designed in collaboration with Campus Compact of the Mountain West and Community- Campus Partnerships for Health, focused on intensive faculty development specific to service-learning course design or re-design, including units focused on cultural competence, partnership development, sustainability and institutionalization of engagement, in addition to units on course design and assessment); and 25 Years of Educating Students to Change our World (a report which includes the inspirational remarks made by Goodwin Liu, Associate Justice of the California Supreme Court at our 25th Anniversary Celebration in November 2013; as well as essays by many of our member presidents highlighting vivid examples of how, as members of California Campus Compact, they are educating students to change our world.)
+In addition, California Campus Compact has published several research studies and resource publications, including The Engaged Faculty Institute Curriculum, a resource designed in collaboration with Campus Compact of the Mountain West and Community- Campus Partnerships for Health, focused on intensive faculty development specific to service-learning course design or re-design, including units focused on cultural competence, partnership development, sustainability and institutionalization of engagement, in addition to units on course design and assessment; and 25 Years of Educating Students to Change our World, a report which includes the inspirational remarks made by Goodwin Liu, Associate Justice of the California Supreme Court at our 25th Anniversary Celebration in November 2013 as well as essays by our member presidents highlighting vivid examples of how, because of their membership in California Campus Compact, are educating students to change our world.